 Are The Roots Long Enough?

-You can absolutely wait until the roots are longer.
-I’ve kept cuttings in water for months!
+You can absolutely wait until the roots are longer, but I’ve found the sweet spot to be about 2″-4″ long.

 What Size Pot Is Best To Use?